petrasovaa/BH-Island-animation/README.md

 This repository contains animation of Bold Head Island and scripts for creating the animation.
 The animation is in the form of reveal.js presentation which runs in a web browser.
 We use Raspberry Pie computer to run it.

 The 3D model is a digital elevation model (bare earth) of BH Island for 2014.
 The dashed line symbolizes the coastline from lates 2014 data.
 The model is 10 vertically exaggerated.
+The roads and houses are from 2016.

 ## Setup
 <img src=img/setup.JPG width=400/>